the1bit/amaretto/amaretto/README.rst

 	>>> from amaretto import amarettocore
 	>>> amaretto.amarettocore.azureLogin()

-You can find the detailed documentation in `amarettocore.rst <https://github.com/the1bit/amaretto/blob/master/amaretto/amarettocore.rst>`_ .
+You can find the detailed documentation in [amarettocore.md].

 Restore module